It’s time for light layers and some flannel! This is the easiest tutorial you’ll see!

 Flannel ponchos are very on trend this season.
 You’ll see them in just about every store.
 If you’re like me, you see something like this and think, “I can make that!”
 Or maybe you see it and wish you could.
 Well here’s your chance.
 They are really basic to make and I’m showing you how.
 A sewing machine is optional on this tutorial.
 If you don’t have one, you can hand stitch this very easily.
-I paired these flannel ponchos with some great boots from Payless.
-I recently took a shopping trip to the store and was pleasantly surprised by the selection.
-I couldn’t decide which boots to get so I got three pairs.
-They’re affordable and the styles are similar to what you’ll find in other, high end stores so I splurged.
-I am definitely ready for Fall now.
+I paired these flannel ponchos with some boots and jeans.
+These are perfect for watching soccer from the sidelines or hanging out by your fire pit.
+They’re cute and so comfortable.

 Now, let’s make those flannel ponchos!